-Where Bitcoin Started, and what it is.
+Where Bitcoin Started, and what it Bitcoin.

 How are Bitcoins stored, where are they?
+Are the Bitcoin secure?

 Advantages over fiat currency.